TrancalyT/wp_media_test/Explanation.md

     ```shell
     git checkout master
     ```
 3. Configure your .env.
 The crawler will use the URL with the project path, so the APP_NAME variable must have the same name (ie: laragon/www/wp-test-media, my APP_NAME will be wp-test-media).
-Also remember to modify the environment variables for database configuration :
+Also remember to modify the environment variables for database configuration, especially these ones :
+    ```shell
+    APP_NAME
+    DB_CONNECTION
+    DB_HOST
+    DB_PORT
+    DB_DATABASE
+    DB_USERNAME
+    DB_PASSWORD
+    ```

 4. In project directory execute these commands :